yaniv-golan/openai-structured/docs/source/index.rst

 * ``o1``: Latest model with OpenAI Structured Outputs
     * Maps to most recent compatible version
+    * Fixed parameters (cannot be modified)
     * Minimum version: 2024-12-17

 * ``o3-mini``: Latest mini variant with OpenAI Structured Outputs
     * Maps to most recent compatible version
+    * Fixed parameters (cannot be modified)
     * Minimum version: 2025-01-31

 .. note::
     Use dated versions in production for stability.
-    Aliases automatically use the latest compatible version.
+    Aliases automatically use the latest compatible version. o1 and o3 models have fixed parameters that cannot be modified.
     Actual output tokens may be slightly less due to invisible reasoning tokens.

 Contributing